 The Forest Stewards Guild practices and promotes ecologically, economically, and socially responsible forestry.
 Biomass removals have become a key part of forestry across the country.
 Whether woody biomass removals are implemented for forest health, fire threat reduction, pulp production, energy needs, or timber stand improvement, the process must leave the forest healthier and help sustain forest dependent communities.
 The Guild is actively engaged in (1) research into successful strategies for biomass removal, (2) the development of guidelines for biomass removal that protect all forest values, and (3) projects that provide energy from low grade wood.
-For definitions of woody biomass and some utilization terms click here.

 The Forest Stewards Guild has written Forest Biomass Retention and Harvesting Guidelines for the Northeast, the Southeast, and new guidelines for the Pacific Northwest to address questions of forest sustainability in a time of increasing interest in harvesting forest biomass for energy security, climate mitigation, and economic reasons.
 The guidelines are based on the best available science and are a product of a six month effort by a working group of twenty one Forest Stewards Guild members.
 The scientific background for the guidelines is summarized in an accompanying documents titled Ecology of Dead Wood in the Northeast and Southeast.
 Working groups in each region also drew from existing biomass harvesting guidelines developed by states and internationally.
 These biomass harvesting guidelines are reviewed in the Guild's Revised Assessment of Biomass Harvesting and Retention Guidelines.